 - Do I end up buying replacements for things I already own because I can’t find the original?

 - Do I know where things are?
-Do the others in my house know where things are?
+Do the other people in my house know where things are?

 - Does every item in my house have a place where it belongs?
 I used to talk about things having a place to “live” inside my house.